ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 This one is really making a deal with mypyc.
 You give it static code and it gives you fast code in return ... by resolving called functions and names at compile time.
-I already covered using Final which is basically a specific form of early binding, but it works for function calls too!
+I already covered using Final which is one form of early binding, but it works for function calls too!

 Time for another example: